eller kjøp de skickelige platene fra mons.no shop

 The recording of Perfekt Harmoni

-Bent Sæther, Lars Lien and yours truly begun the recordings in November 2004, in Larsville, Lars studio i Stugudal, in the mountains close to the Swedish border.
-In was winter indeed, one to two metres snow, very cold and very dark, and the days in Lars' studio became a typical submarine-like session.
+Bent Sæther, Lars Lien and yours truly begun the recordings in November 2004, in Larsville, Lars’ studio i Stugudal, in the mountains close to the Swedish border.
+In was winter indeed, one to two meters snow, very cold and very dark, and the days in Lars' studio became a typical submarine-like session.
 (The world is something that is happening somewhere else, where there's difference between night and day.
-It's probably in an other dimension too.)
+It's probably in another dimension too.)

 - Eat more, drink less!